sirthias/borer/site/src/main/paradox/borer-core/08-JSON-performance.md

 case-class based data model.

-A @github[benchmark against 18 real-world JSON data examples](/benchmarks/src/main/resources/) from a diverse set of sources shows that _borer_'s JSON parsing infrastructure outperforms [Circe] (for example) by almost a factor of two, on average:
+A @github[benchmark against 18 real-world JSON data examples](/benchmarks/src/main/resources/) from a diverse set of sources shows that _borer_'s JSON parsing infrastructure outperforms [Circe] (for example) by more than a factor of two, on average:

 @@@ div { #benchmark-results }